gsbrodal/gsbrodal.github.io/ipsa/__README__.txt

     cases are accepted.
 But likely, more structured code has a higher chance to work correctly on more inputs.

-    You are not expected to provide comments and docstrings in your solutions, except for the above mentioned required references to sources when you reuse/modify existing code.
+  * You are not expected to provide comments and docstrings in your solutions, except for the required comments with the references to your sources when you reuse/modify existing code.